How to consolidate debt with a home equity line of credit

 A home equity line of credit lets you borrow funds based on the amount of equity you’ve built in your house.
 You can use these funds all at once or a little over time — it’s up to you.
 Plus, you only pay interest on the amount you choose to use during the term of your HELOC.

-People use HELOCs to pay for all types of expenses, including renovating their home, making large purchases (whether it’s a new car or a tropical vacation), building an emergency fund — and, of course, consolidating their debt.
+People use HELOCs to pay for all types of expenses, including renovating their home, making large purchases, building an emergency fund — and, of course, consolidating their debt.

 Why should I use a HELOC to consolidate my debt?

 Your HELOC can be a smart way to manage your finances.
 You can use it to pay off higher-interest debts, and then just focus on making one monthly payment at a potentially lower interest rate.

 Here’s why you might want to say hello to a HELOC:

 - You may save on interest.
 Many types of debt (like credit card debt) may have higher interest rates.
 The interest rates on HELOCs are variable and your HELOC interest rate may be lower than the interest you’re currently paying on other debt.

 - You’ll have fewer monthly payments.
 One advantage of consolidating your debt is shrinking the size of your monthly bill pile.
 Instead of juggling multiple payments, you’ll only have to focus on paying off your HELOC if you’re able to consolidate all your debt.
 Not only is this more convenient, it’s easier to remember what you need to pay and when.
 This can help you avoid late payments (and the fees that come with them!).